 Fans of Marvel Studios are desperate to avoid spoilers for the upcoming culmination of the MCU, but that hasn’t stopped them from wildly speculating about who will die in Avengers: Infinity War.
 Fans have long since come to grips with the fact there will be some - potentially many - Infinity War deaths, and the list of Avengers killed in Infinity War may include some of their favorites.
 In order to prepare themselves mentally for the horrors sure to come when Thanos arrives on Earth, some long-time Marvelites are scouring the company’s publishing history, attempting to glean possible indicators of the future from the large number of Infinity War-esque comic events from years past.

 Marvel superheroes do tend to die fairly frequently in the pages of the comic books (only to return a year or two later), so there’s no shortage of potential storylines of demise for Marvel Studios to borrow from.
-Knowing how a particular Avenger died in the comics won’t make it any easier to experience on the big screen, but it can at least give fans some idea of what they’ll be experiencing in May 2018.
+Knowing how a particular Avenger died in the comics won’t make it any easier to experience on the big screen, but it can at least give fans some idea of what happens before seeing the film.
+So, who dies in Infinity War?
+The list below just might answer that.

 Plenty of Marvel superheroes have been killed by Thanos, but James Rhodes is the recipient of the most gruesome slaying by far.
 Early in the events of Civil War II, Thanos comes to Earth seeking the Cosmic Cube, but the Avengers get the drop on him - or so they think.
 Earth’s Mightiest Heroes somehow manage to underestimate the Mad Titan, which leads to Thanos punching a hole right through the torso of Rhodes, War Machine armor and all.
 Some superhero deaths are particularly definitive, and this is one of them.
 He has yet to return to the pages of Marvel Comics.